six-two/qr.html/README.md

 ## customization

 At the top of the file are some variables that you can use to customize the QR code.
-You can also temporarily overwrite item in your browser console:
+You can also temporarily override these in your browser console:
 ```
 QR_BORDER_COLOR="#ff0000"
 ```